lsst-sqre/sqr-001/README.rst

    :alt: GitLFS Architecture Diagram

-After installing the gitLFS client, a user who having cloned and modified now pushes their GitLFSrepo is in fact generating two requests when pushing a file specified in a repo's .gitattributes as being tracked.
-The first one goes to the Github server and contains a JSON packet that looks something like this:
+After installing the gitLFS client, a user who having cloned and modified now pushes their GitLFS repo is in fact generating two requests when pushing a file specified in a repo's .gitattributes as being tracked.
+The first one goes to the GitHub server and contains a JSON packet that looks something like this:

 .. code-block:: json

    version https://git-lfs.github.com/spec/v1
    oid sha256:7a6943ac4d8337727b93f410cf51b1ce748dabe9dc8e85c8942c97dd5c0a49e9
    size 123840